Download the degree requirements checklist.

 C. Electives: Three EAS electives selected from the creative arts, humanities, and the social science courses (see course listing).

-E. No more than four (three, if language exempt) courses taken outside of Brandeis may be counted for the major.
+E. No more than four (three, if language exempt is earned) courses taken outside of Brandeis may be counted for the major.

-EAS honors Candidates are required to register for EAS 99 and to prepare an honors thesis on a topic relating to East Asia for their entire senior year (two full semester).
-If completed successfully, the 99 can be counted as two of the five (six, if language exempt) EAS electives needed for the major.
-Registration for an EAS 99 can only be achieved with an Add/Drop form completed, signed and turned into the Registrar's Office.
+Senior Honors Thesis Candidates for honors are required to register for EAS 99d (or for a 99 course in an appropriate department) and to prepare an honors thesis on a topic relating to East Asia.
+If completed successfully, the 99 can be counted as two of the five (six) EAS electives needed for the major.